SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Experiments

-\textbf{Baselines. } For appearance refinement, we compare four methods: vanilla 3DGS \cite{3dgs}, 2DGS~\cite{2dgs}, depth-regularized sparse view reconstruction method DNGaussian \cite{dngaussian}, and generative reconstruction method GenFusion~\cite{genfusion}.
+\paragraph{Baselines. } In terms of appearance, we compare four methods: vanilla 3DGS \cite{3dgs}, 2DGS~\cite{2dgs}, depth-regularized sparse view reconstruction method DNGaussian \cite{dngaussian}, and generative reconstruction method GenFusion~\cite{genfusion}.
 We use SAM2~\cite{ravi2024sam} to segment target objects in test images, producing RGBA object-only images as ground truth for evaluation.
 We then follow Sec.~\ref{sec:preprocessing} to segment objects from the scene and render them from all test viewpoints.

-As for the evaluation on geometry, we also compare our results with GenFusion \cite{genfusion}, DNGaussian \cite{dngaussian}, and an additional state-of-the-art point cloud completion method, ComPC~\cite{ComPC}, to evaluate our geometry completion performance.
+As for geometry, we also compare our results with GenFusion \cite{genfusion}, DNGaussian \cite{dngaussian}, and an additional state-of-the-art point cloud completion method, ComPC~\cite{ComPC}, to evaluate our geometry completion performance.
 All incomplete point clouds input to ComPC are standardized according to \citet{pcn}.
 Following the appearance refinement protocol, we extract objects from the reconstructed scene as Sec.~\ref{sec:preprocessing} and evaluate reconstruction accuracy.

-\textbf{Metrics.} To evaluate appearance quality, we adopt a comprehensive set of metrics.
+\paragraph{Metrics.} To evaluate appearance quality, we adopt a comprehensive set of metrics.
 PSNR, SSIM, and LPIPS are used to assess the perceptual fidelity of the rendered object images.
-To further evaluate perceptual quality, we include MUSIQ~\cite{musiq}, which captures overall image aesthetics.
+To evaluate perceptual quality, MUSIQ~\cite{musiq}, which captures overall image aesthetics, is included.
 Additionally, CLIP~\cite{clip} Similarity (CLIPS) is employed to measure semantic alignment between the rendered views and their corresponding real images.
 Furthermore, we compute the mean Intersection over Union (mIoU) between the predicted object masks and the ground-truth masks to evaluate the consistency of object position, pose, and overall shape.

-For geometry, we used Chamfer Distance (CD) and Earth-Mover Distance (EMD) to quantify the geometric accuracy following the settings of \citet{ComPC}.
-All point clouds fed into ComPC are normalized following the approach of PCN \cite{pcn}.
+As for geometry, we used Chamfer Distance (CD) and Earth-Mover Distance (EMD) to quantify the geometric accuracy following the settings of \citet{ComPC}.